brendon/acts_as_list/README.md

 This `acts_as` extension provides the capabilities for sorting and reordering a number of objects in a list.
 The class that has this specified needs to have a `position` column defined as an integer on the mapped database table.

+## Installation

+In your Gemfile:

+    gem 'acts_as_list'

+Or, from the command line:

+    gem install acts_as_list

+Then, as necessary in your source file(s):

+    require 'acts_as_list'

 ## Example